Portugal Golden Visa Funds for Americans (2026): US Eligibility, PFIC and QEF

 - A fund manager who has accepted IRA subscriptions before and understands the additional documentation required.

 If you're in that narrow case, you'll know it because you've already had a long conversation with a specialist who has done it more than once.
-If you're not in that narrow case — and most investors aren't — the right answer is to use non-retirement assets for the fund subscription and leave your IRA untouched.
+If you're not in that narrow case — and most investors aren't — many specialist advisers prefer non-retirement assets for the fund subscription and leaving the IRA untouched.

 6. The realistic timeline for an American investor